 Consent is a legal requirement, not a courtesy

 Beyond the NCC's telecom rules, Nigeria's data protection regime, anchored by the Nigeria Data Protection Act of 2023 and the earlier NDPR, applies to any organization processing the personal data of Nigerian residents, wherever that organization is based.
 Phone numbers are personal data.
-Marketing messages require consent obtained before sending, every message needs a working opt-out path, and purchased contact lists are a liability, not a shortcut.
+Commercial messaging should be supported by an appropriate lawful basis under Nigeria's data protection framework, with promotional SMS generally relying on prior consent.
+Every message needs a working opt-out path, and purchased contact lists are a liability, not a shortcut.
 Penalties for violations can be substantial, and they stack on top of the practical cost of blocked traffic and suspended sender IDs.

 The operational takeaway is to treat consent as a data field you capture, store, and check at send time, not a checkbox you assume.
 A contact record that carries when and how consent was given is also a contact record you can defend.